Classic Beef Stew, a “comfort food” soup filled with meat, potatoes, carrots, beans, and tomatoes, is a hearty and filling meal on a cold day!

 I found the recipe for this stew in one of my old copies of Taste of Home magazine years ago.
 I had cut out the recipe and saved it, but had never made this particular recipe before.
 I grew up in a home where my Mom made beef stew all the time, and that has been the recipe I have used for years, but decided to try this one, this time.

 It turned out wonderful!
-This stew, filled with meat, potatoes, carrots, beans, and tomatoes is a hearty and comforting meal on a cold, cold day!
-The stew is baked over a couple of hours time, so the entire house smelled so amazingly good!
+This classic beef stew is baked over a couple of hours time, so the entire house smelled so amazingly good!
 My husband and I enjoyed this beef stew; it was easy to make, and since it yields 6-8 servings, we have leftovers for another meal!

-Here is how you make this hearty stew: Start by browning the stew meat (in an ovenproof baking dish is the best)…
+Here is how you make this hearty stew.
+Start by browning the stew meat in an ovenproof baking dish.

-You will need to transfer the mixture to an ovenproof baking dish, if not already using one, then bake (covered) for 1½ hours.
+You will need to transfer the mixture to an ovenproof baking dish, if not already using one, then bake the stew (covered) for 1½ hours.
+Pretty positive you are gonna love the smell in your kitchen as this classic beef stew bakes!

-Add potatoes, celery, carrots, and green beans.
+Remove the hot stew pan from the oven.
+Add potatoes, celery, carrots, and green beans to the classic beef stew.
 Mix well, to combine.
 Bake for an additional hour (covered).

-When done, remove baking dish from oven, and dish the beef stew up into individual bowls!
-You will be surprised at how tender the meat is!
+When done baking, carefully remove the baking dish from oven, because it will be HOT.
+Dish this classic beef stew up into individual bowls, to serve!
+I’m pretty sure you will be surprised at how tender the meat is!

-I sure hope you will give this beef stew a try… serve it with some crusty sourdough bread on the side, and you’ve got a perfect winter meal!
+I sure hope you will give this classic beef stew a try!
+We love it, served with some crusty sourdough bread on the side.
+Hope you enjoy this perfect winter meal!

 Recipe slightly adapted from: Taste of Home Magazine (year unknown), pg.
 55, by Alberta McKay, of Bartlesville, Oklahoma